ZIP Code 80015 in Aurora, CO

 Schools in ZIP Code 80015

 ZIP Code 80015 is in the Cherry Creek School District 5, which serves grades Pre-Kindergarten thru 12th.
-There are 21 public schools and 1 private school(s) in this ZIP Code.
+There are 21 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Thunder Ridge Middle School 5250 South Picadilly Street